IT-Service/PowerShellModule.Tests/README.md

   keyword in the *appveyor.yml*), or the after tests AppVeyor phase (the `after_test:` keyword in the *appveyor.yml*).
   - Generate, zip and publish the Wiki content to AppVeyor (optional).
-  - Set the build number in the DSC Resource Module manifest.
+  - Set the build number in the PowerShell module Module manifest.
   - Publish the Test Results artefact to AppVeyor.
-  - Zip and publish the DSC Resource content to AppVeyor.
+  - Zip and publish the PowerShell module content to AppVeyor.
 - **Invoke-AppVeyorDeployTask**: This task is used to perform the following tasks.
   It should be called under the deploy AppVeyor phase (the `deploy_script:` keyword in the *appveyor.yml*).